fulldecent/blog.phor.net/_posts/2023-09-13-break-into-dapp-admin-accounts.md

 Please note that it is trivial to make *some* login here, but creating the login corresponding to your private key is impractical to do without knowing your private key.

+And if you don't want to allow other random websites to man-in-the-middle your customer's login, you will also need to ensure the client knows (i.e. they attest) which server they are logging into.

 ## Site survey

 I have reviewed several projects to see if they implement this correctly: